RenzoDD/bitlike/docs/script.md

 ### Pay to Script Hash (p2sh)

 Pay to script hash outputs are scripts that contain the hash of another script, called `redeemScript`.
-To spend DigiBytes sent in a p2sh output, the spending transaction must provide a script matching the script hash and data which makes the script evaluate to true.
+To spend coins sent in a p2sh output, the spending transaction must provide a script matching the script hash and data which makes the script evaluate to true.
 This allows to defer revealing the spending conditions to the moment of spending.
-It also makes it possible for the receiver to set the conditions to spend those DigiBytes.
+It also makes it possible for the receiver to set the conditions to spend those coins.

 Most multisig transactions today use p2sh outputs where the `redeemScript` is a multisig output.